1st London Field Company Royal Engineers: 6th Division

-By February 1918 the 6th Division was manning the Lagnicourt Sector and was there on 22 March when the Germans launched their Spring Offensive which drove the division back and caused 3,900 casualties out of its 5000 infantry.
+By February 1918, the 6th Division was manning the Lagnicourt Sector and was there on 21 March when the Germans launched their Spring Offensive, which drove the division back and caused 3,900 casualties out of its 5,000 infantry.
 The divisional history records that 'The field companies suffered heavily, and rendered good service as infantry'.
-The company war diary for March 1918 stops after the 20th.
+The Official History records that 509th Fd Co served as the reserve of 16th Brigade facing the heaviest weight of the attack up the Hirondelle valley.